 Parking

-You actually have to pay for parking if you park in the zoo lot; it is not added to the ticket cost.
+You actually have to pay for parking if you park in the Honolulu Zoo parking lot; it is not added to the ticket cost.
 It costs $1.50 per hour to park there.
 It is best to pay for two to three hours, especially if there is a line to enter the zoo.

-There are places close by to the zoo where you might find free parking.
+There are places close to the zoo where you might find free parking, but that’s not any assurance.
 There are parks with street parking that may have free parking or different stores nearby as well.
 The Shell parking lot on Monsarrat Avenue has free parking if you can find a spot there!

 What time does the Honolulu Zoo open and close?